waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 And let's say I want to assign three clusters to this group.
 And you have to choose how many clusters you want in k-means clustering, but you could try multiple and see how well those values perform.
-But I'll start just by randomly picking some places to put the centers of those clusters.
+But I'll `start just by randomly picking some places` `to put the centers of those clusters`.
 That maybe I have a blue cluster, a red cluster, and a green cluster.
 And I'm going to start with the centers of those clusters just being in these three locations here.